velvet-jedi/reactCarousel/README.md

 Accessibility improvements:

 -   Hover styles must be and are also applied to focus states improves accessibility, especially for users who navigate with a keyboard or assistive devices.

+-   :focus applies whenever an element gains focus, regardless of how (keyboard, mouse, or programmatically).
+    :focus-visible applies only when focus is obvious or expected (e.g., via keyboard Tab or screen reader, but not mouse).

+Key difference: :focus-visible is better for accessibility as it avoids showing focus styles for mouse clicks.